emanuelhuber/RGPR/05_RGPR_tutorial_GPR-data-time-slice-interpolation-3D.md

 Read all the GPR data in a object of the class `GPRsurvey`
 ==========================================================

 An object of the class `GPRsurvey` is like an index that contains some of the meta-data of several GPR data recorded during one survey.
 With the class `GPRsurvey` you have an overview of all your data, you can compute the positions of the profile intersections, plot a top view of the survey and plot the data in 3D with open-GL (implemented in the R-package `RGL`).

 Set the filepaths
 -----------------

-Read all the GPR records (".DZT") located in the directory `/exampleDataCube/Grid-dir1-Rawdata/`
+Read all the GPR records (“.DZT”) located in the directory `/exampleDataCube/Grid-dir1-Rawdata/`

 ``` r
 LINES <- file.path( paste0("FILE____", sprintf("%03d", 1:46), ".DZT"))
 ```

-`sprintf` format the integer values ranging from 1 to 46 such that they match the file names (e.g., 1 becomes `"001"`, 2 becomes `"002"`,..., 46 becomes `"046"`).
+`sprintf` format the integer values ranging from 1 to 46 such that they match the file names (e.g., 1 becomes `"001"`, 2 becomes `"002"`, …, 46
+becomes `"046"`).
 The `0` in `"%03d"` means pad with zeros to the field, `3` means that the field length is `3`, `d` that the values are integer.

 Create an object of the class `GPRsurvey`
 -----------------------------------------